frogger-game/frogger-game.github.io/README.md

 ===============================

 # Summary
-Frogger Game is a game base of the classic Frogger arcade game.
+Frogger Game is a game based of the classic Frogger arcade game.

 This project is a fork of [this](https://github.com/fernandodof/frontend-nanodegree-arcade-game).